Farm

 OUR FARM

 New Gokula is a small tight-knit spiritual community nestled in the heart of the Hunter Valley in NSW, Australia.
 We grow our own organic produce on the farm which is used in our nutritious vegetarian cooking.
-In addition to vegetable gardens, we have more than 70 cows and bullocks on the farm.
+In addition to vegetable gardens, we have over 50 cows and bullocks on the farm.
 We strongly believe in the principle of 'ahimsa' (non-violence), so all the animals on our property are protected from harm throughout their lives.
-They are therefore very friendly and have unique personalities.
+They are therefore mostly friendly and have unique personalities.
 The farm is committed to sustainable practices and self-sufficiency in many areas including food production and water usage.

 Community